-Note that the effective dates of the order may be modified depending upon the evolving circumstances regarding the spread of the virus.
+Note also that the effective dates of the orders may be modified depending upon the evolving circumstances regarding the spread of the virus.

 Cases will proceed as currently scheduled unless otherwise notified by the Court.

-Effective tomorrow, Friday March 20th 2020, the Clerk of Courts' Office will be suspending in-person customer service at our first and second floor counters as a further precaution to mitigate the community spread of the COVID-19 virus.
+Effective Friday March 20th 2020, the Clerk of Courts' Office has suspended in-person customer service at our first and second floor counters as a further precaution to mitigate the community spread of the COVID-19 virus.
+This will continue until further notice; no date has yet been set to resume in-person customer service.
+See "Public Notice Regarding Paper Filings" below.

 (Internet Explorer Users, if the document does not appear, please Refresh [Press F5] after document loads in the tab.)